-^{} To be checked by each IM, whether requests for modification or cancellation via PCS are accepted.
-If applicable, the following sentence shall be added: Modifications/Cancellations after X-4 have to be placed in the [IMs name/tool].
+\ To be checked by each IM, whether requests for modification or cancellation via PCS are accepted and whether path alterations are done in PCS.

+If applicable, the following sentence(s) shall be added: Modifications/Cancellations after X-4 have to be placed in the [IMs name/tool].
+Path alterations are done in the [IMs name/ tool].